Available funding and application details

 On average over the last five years, over half of all Heart Foundation fellowships and scholarships have been awarded to biomedical researchers, a proportion that is coincidently consistent with the approximately half of all applications received coming from biomedical researchers.

 Each Heart Foundation scholarship and fellowship peer review panel is made up of a balance of outstanding and highly respected biomedical, clinical, public health and health services cardiovascular researchers.
 A list of all 2013 peer review committee members can be found here

-In 2012 the Heart Foundation undertook a major strategic review of its Research Program, resulting in the development of a range of awards to be offered from 2013.
+In 2012, the Heart Foundation undertook a a major strategic review of its research program.

 Australian Indigenous Scholarships